adharshkamath/Mathy-Compiler/README.md

 This is a compiler to generate OpenMP programs for equations involving constructs like _Forall_, _Summation_ etc., frequently used in the scientific domain.

 This project is written in C++ using Bison and Flex.

+Feel free to make a PR or raise an issue if you find any bugs, or if you're interested in making improvements.

 ## How to use